kitajs/html/benchmarks/README.md

 benchmarking process.
 Your feedback is invaluable in ensuring the fairness and accuracy of our comparisons.

-Also feel free to contribute benchmarks for any library you're interested in by opening a pull request (PR).
+Also, feel free to contribute benchmarks for any library you're interested in by opening a pull request (PR).
 If you need assistance or wish to suggest a library for benchmarking, don't hesitate to open an issue.